-If any case of indiscipline or malpractice is pending against candidate, the result of the candidate shall be with held and he/she will not be allowed/promoted into the next higher semester.
+If any case of indiscipline or malpractice is pending against candidate, the result of next higher semester.
 The issue of awarding degree is liable to be withheld in such cases.

 (iii) Grading

 After each subject is evaluated for 100 marks, the marks obtained in each subject will be converted to a corresponding letter grade as given below, depending on the range in which the marks obtained by the student fall.